 Curriculum Rationale and Vision

-At Woodlands Primary Academy, we want our children to 'Enjoy, Thrive and Aspire'.
+At Woodlands Primary Academy, our children 'Enjoy, Thrive and Aspire'.
 Through our whole school approach, all children are encouraged to fulfil their potential, regardless of economic status, background or need.
-Our curriculum exposes children to enriching experiences, immersing them in progressive knowledge and skills; equipping them with personal characteristics required to succeed in life.
+Our carefully designed curriculum exposes children to enriching experiences, immersing them in progressive knowledge and skills; equipping them with personal characteristics required to succeed in life.

-An emphasis on the development of basic skills in communication, literacy and numeracy) is central in the teaching of all subjects so that we can effectively ‘catch up’ children quickly and address the achievement deficit evident on entry to school for the majority of our learners.
+An emphasis on the development of basic skills in communication, literacy and numeracy at all stages is central in the teaching of all subjects at Woodlands.
+This ensures we can effectively ‘catch up’ children quickly and address the achievement deficit which remains evident on entry to school for the majority of our learners.
 By securing success in the core subjects, access to the wider curriculum is enhanced and outcomes for children are improved.

 You are welcome to contact us in school to discuss our curriculum offer with either the Principal, Mrs Sharpe, or Curriculum Lead, Miss Humble.
 Please speak to the main office to make an appointment